 The mayor of Prades discovered the sales and stopped them.
 The Rockefellers, however, were not daunted.
 To finish the job they mined a load of pink marble from the same quarry, took it to New York, and had it carved to complete the perfect square that was once the cloister.
 Now, St. Michel de Cuxa is in two places: in its natural home in the Pyrenees and high on a hill overlooking the wide Hudson River.

-Renting a Gîte
+Renting a Gîte in France

 Visit the excellent official Gîtes

 de France website for more extensive information about